WordsOfTheBuddha/wordsofthebuddha/packages/website/pages/sn/sn1-11/sn1/sn1.7.en.mdx

 ---
 title: Appaṭividita sutta - Not Understood
 description: Those who do not understand the teachings are led by others' views and do not awaken from sleep.
-fetter: personal existence, adherence to rites and rituals, doubt, ignorance
+fetter: personal existence, adherence to rules and observances, doubt, ignorance
 tags: comprehension, awakening, speculative views, teachings, evenness, unevenness, sn, sn1-11, sn1
 id: sn1.7
 ---